-Where information is provided at consolidated level, and there are at least two offsetting groups in the scope of consolidation, institutions shall report the information specified in this section
+Where information is provided at consolidated level, and there are at least two offsetting groups in the scope of consolidation, institutions shall report Part II, Section 1:

-for the aggregate of all offsetting groups belonging to the group,
+(a) the information specified in Part II, Section 1, for the aggregate of all offsetting groups belonging to the group;

-for each offsetting group that consists of more than one legal entity,

-for each offsetting group that consists of one legal entity and meets both of the following criteria:
+(b) the information specified in Part II, Section 1.2, also for each offsetting group that meets both of the following criteria:

-the entity is not subject to an obligation to report the information specified in this Regulation at individual level to a competent authority of a Member State, or such an obligation existed and was waived;
+(i) the entity, or group of entities, is not subject to any obligation to report the information specified in this Regulation at individual or sub-consolidated level, as applicable, to a competent authority of a Member State, or such an obligation existed and was waived;

-the entity has the permission to apply the alternative internal model approach for the calculation of own funds requirements for market risk or the own funds requirements for market risk of the entity represent 5 % or more of the own funds requirements for market risk of the group.
+(ii) the entity, or group of entities, has the permission to apply the alternative internal model approach for the calculation of own funds requirements for market risk (‘AIMA criterion’) or the own funds requirements for market risk of the entity, or group of entities, represent 5 % or more of the own funds requirements for market risk of the entire group.

-For the purposes of the threshold specified in paragraph 3, point (c), all own funds requirements for market risk applying to the offsetting group in accordance with Part Three, Title IV, of Regulation (EU) No 575/2013 shall be considered.
+For the purposes of the 5%-threshold set out in point (1)(b)(ii) of this Part, all own funds requirements for market risk applying to the offsetting group in accordance with Part Three, Title IV, of Regulation (EU) No 575/2013 shall be considered.

-For the purposes of the 5%-threshold in paragraph 3, point (c)(ii), the following entry and exit criteria shall apply:
+For the purposes of the 5%-threshold in point (1)(b)(ii) of this Part, the following entry and exit criteria shall apply:

-Institutions shall start reporting information for the offsetting group on the next reporting reference date, where the 5% thresholds has been exceeded on two consecutive reporting reference dates;
+(a) institutions shall start reporting information for the offsetting group on the next reporting reference date, where the 5% thresholds have been exceeded on two consecutive reporting reference dates;

-Institutions may stop reporting information for the offsetting group on the next reporting reference date where they have fallen below the relevant thresholds on three consecutive reporting reference dates.
+(b) institutions may stop reporting information for the offsetting group on the next reporting reference date where they have fallen below the relevant thresholds on three consecutive reporting reference dates.

-The entry and exit criteria specified in paragraph 5 shall not apply for the AIMA criterion set out in paragraph 3, point (c)(ii).
+The entry and exit criteria specified in point (3) of this Part shall not apply for the AIMA criterion set out in point (1)(b)(ii) of this Part.

-Both for the reporting at individual and at consolidated level, offsetting groups shall be identified as specified in Part I, section 1.4 of this Annex.
+Both for the reporting at individual and at consolidated level, offsetting groups shall be identified as specified in Part I, Section 1.4.

-Institutions shall report the information specified in this section for the following scopes of positions:
+Institutions shall report the information specified in Part II, Section 1, for the following scopes of positions:

-All institutions shall fill in the templates with regard to positions to which they apply the alternative standardised approach for market risk), (identified as ‘ASA own funds requirements for ASA positions’ (ASAnon-aima))
+(a) all institutions shall fill in the templates with regard to positions to which they apply the alternative standardised approach for market risk), (identified as ‘ASA own funds requirements for ASA positions’ (ASAnon-aima))

-In addition, institutions applying the alternative internal model approach for market risk shall fill in the templates for the following scope of positions:
+(b) institutions applying the alternative internal model approach for market risk shall also fill in the templates for each of the following scopes of positions:

-Once for the portfolio of positions which they apply the alternative internal model approach (identified as ‘ASA own funds requirements for the IMA desks’ (ASAaima)) to and
+(i) the portfolio of positions to which institutions apply the alternative internal model approach (identified as ‘ASA own funds requirements for the AIMA desks’ (ASAaima));

-Once for all their positions subject to market risk (identified as ‘ASA own funds requirements for all positions (ASAall portfolio)’).
+(ii) all their positions subject to market risk (identified as ‘ASA own funds requirements for all positions (ASAall portfolio)’).